 - Raise – you put more money in the pot.

-Stronger than just one pair is Two-Pair.
+More potent than just one Pair is Two-Pair.
 This means that you have two pairs in your five-card hand (7-7 and K-K).

 Three of a Kind is stronger than two-pair.
 It means that the player has three same value cards (8-8-8).

-Flush is any combination of five cards which are in the same suit.
+Flush is any combination of five cards that are in the same suit.

 This is bettered by a Full House (Q-Q-Q and A-A).
 A full house is basically three of a kind and a pair.

-Lastly, the strongest hand in poker is the Royal Flush.
+Royal Flush, the best hand in Poker is the Royal Flush.
 This is a straight flush, but with the five strongest cards from 10 to A (10-J-Q-K-A).

 So how is Poker actually played?